picsolab/TRIBAL-analytics-interpreter/README.md

 ### System
 The system overview of Analytic Interpreter.
 The system integrates visualization and analytic pipeline to support the group analysis tasks:
-- (a) Instance Viewer: Supports navigation and retrieval of instances of interest
+- (a) **Instance Viewer**: Supports navigation and retrieval of instances of interest
-- (b) Scope Controller: Enables data retrieval, selection, and control.
+- (b) **Scope Controller**: Enables data retrieval, selection, and control.
 The visualization of selected attributes with adjusted scopes are rendered in the main visualization panel
-- (c) Group Trend: Visually captures the major trends of groups across attributes
+- (c) **Group Trend**: Visually captures the major trends of groups across attributes
-- (d) LanguageScope: Provides a visual summary of the language evidence for every sociolinguistic attribute, enabling users to further retrieve qualitative details from the tweet instances.
+- (d) **LanguageScope**: Provides a visual summary of the language evidence for every sociolinguistic attribute, enabling users to further retrieve qualitative details from the tweet instances.

 The analytic pipeline includes:
-- (g) Multi-task prediction models for generating language cues from the tweet dataset to support the visual inspection in LanguageScope
+- (g) **Multi-task prediction models** for generating language cues from the tweet dataset to support the visual inspection in LanguageScope
-- (f) Contrastive explanatory models for discovering rationales for explaining the prediction of any instance.
+- (f) **Contrastive explanatory models** for discovering rationales for explaining the prediction of any instance.

 ### Reference